amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 - Line 9, we pass `false` but get `true`.

-If you have a boolean as a defualt parameter or set the value to zero, it doesn't work.
+If you have a boolean as a default parameter or set the value to zero, it doesn't work.
 Do you know why???
 I'll tell you after the ES6 example ;)

-With ES6, Now you can accomplish better results with less code!
+With ES6, Now you can do better with less code!

 {% codeblock lang:js mark:1,5,6 ES6 %}
 function point(x = 0, y = -1, isFlag = true){